influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/tokens/create.md

 title: Create a token
 description: >
-  Use the [`influxctl token create` command](/influxdb/cloud-dedicated/reference/cli/influxctl/token/create/) to create a new database token in your InfluxDB Cloud Dedicated cluster.
+  Use the [`influxctl token create` command](/influxdb/cloud-dedicated/reference/cli/influxctl/token/create/) to create a database token in your InfluxDB Cloud Dedicated cluster.
   Provide a token description and grant permissions to databases.
 menu:
   influxdb_cloud_dedicated: